 As the name implies, this fund is for the bigger unexpected challenges.
+Here is a more in detail explanation on an Emergency Fund.
 If you really need to fall back on some money to keep your life going, then this will have the reserves you can dig into.

 Your emergency fund should have enough cash to cover your average expenses for around three to six months.
 If you lose your job or fall ill then this money will be able to cover you and provide peace of mind in your immediate future.

-In order to fill this fund you’ll have to work out your average monthly expenses and then multiply that in order to find your goal number.
+In order to fill this fund you’ll have to work out your average monthly expenses.
+You can learn about beginner budgeting here.
+Then multiply that in order to find your goal number.
 Finding out your average monthly expenses is an incredibly useful activity either way, as it will help you budget in your normal day-to-day life too.

 Of course, all investment comes with risk and you may lose money on your investments, so this decision needs to be carefully considered.
 It also depends on how easily and quickly you want to be able to access the money, as if it is invested it may take a few days to liquidate.